 Call to action, or CTAs, are direct instructions on a website or blog telling customers what to do.

 An example would be a site with a pop-up saying “sign up to get access to our webinar” and a video link below.
 Working out the correct tone and implementation of CTAs is a fantastic way to extend your email list.

 Some of the other items on this list involve offering content or a giveaway, but we haven’t paid much attention to how to phrase these offers.
 This is when an understanding of CTAs is essential.

 Here are two tips for creating the perfect CTA.

 Keep it short.
-By making the call to action concise, it involves a very small amount of time for the customer to comprehend.
-This lack of time commitment will make the customer more willing to follow the instruction.
+By making the call to action concise, it requires a very small amount of time for the customer to comprehend.
+This lack of time commitment will make the customer more willing to follow instruction.

 Make the benefit clear.
 A customer is far more likely to follow instructions.

 An example of this would be Dropbox.
 Instead of saying, “Click here to try Dropbox,” their CTA says, “Work better, safer, together.”